 Asbestosis: The scarring and inflammation of lung tissue caused by exposure to asbestos is known as asbestosis.
 Inhaled asbestos fibers reach the body’s air sacs, or alveoli, where oxygen is transferred into the blood.
 The lung’s immune system will react to the presence of asbestos by attempting to remove the inhaled fibers.
 Scavenger white blood cells, known as macrophages, will attempt to break down the fibers but are ruptured and killed in the process.
 As a result, fibroblasts are attracted to the site, where the formation of scar tissue, or asbestosis, begins.

-Asbestosis is a disease that can take years to develop.
+Asbestosis is a disease that can take years to progress to the point where a clinical doctor will recognize it.
 Symptoms are often mistaken for other respiratory illnesses.
 It is important for individuals to alert their doctor to any past exposure, as an illness like asbestosis can lead to other asbestos-related diseases, like mesothelioma and lung cancer.

 Mesothelioma: Mesothelioma is a rare and incurable form of cancer caused by asbestos exposure.
 It is estimated to affect nearly 3,000 Americans each year, while many thousands of diagnoses are reported abroad as asbestos use continues around the world.
 If asbestos fibers are inhaled or swallowed, they can penetrate and damage the cells within the mesothelium, the pleural cavity that contains the lungs.
 If damage occurs, irregular cell division can progress into malignant tumors, leading to death.

-Those who smoke cigarettes in addition to having prolonged exposure to asbestos greatly increase their risk of developing asbestos lung cancer.
+Those who smoke cigarettes in addition to having prolonged exposure to asbestos greatly increase their risk of developing asbestos-caused lung cancer via synergy.
 According to the Agency for Toxic Substances and Disease Registry, the combination of cigarette smoking and asbestos exposure increases an individual’s risk for lung cancer by 50 to 84 times.

-There are other illnesses associated with asbestos exposure being diagnosed every day.
+There are other illnesses associated with asbestos exposure being diagnosed every day, such as ovarian, colon/rectal, esophageal, kidney/renal, lymphoma, stomach/gastric, pharyngeal, laryngeal, tongue, tonsil, vocal cord, and bladder cancer.
 If you have been exposed to asbestos at any point in your lifetime, you are urged to alert your doctor to the possibility of an asbestos-related disease developing over time.

 The first documented diagnosis of asbestosis was in 1924 after factory worker Nellie Kershaw died at the age of thirty-three.
 Ms. Kershaw handled asbestos materials for over twenty years – long enough for the deadly fibers to embed themselves in her lungs and cause a world of trouble.
 Two years before her death, it was determined that Nellie had “asbestos poisoning,” but employers and insurance companies refused to assist Nellie in her time of need.

-If you have been exposed to asbestos and consequently diagnosed with an asbestos-related disease, do not hesitate to file an asbestos claim with an experienced attorney today.
+If you have been exposed to asbestos and consequently diagnosed with an asbestos-related disease, do not hesitate to file an asbestos claim with an experienced mesothelioma and asbestos exposure attorney today.
 Contact us today to get started.